SAX for Pascal provides a specification, in the form of a set of

 When you expect to work with text which is mostly ascii, but which may contain the

-occasional international text, use UTF8Strings
+occasional international text, use UTF8Strings.
+They use

 less memory and are reference counted in Delphi.